 Visit our template guides to learn how your template displays category navigation.

 Disable category navigation in the Style Editor.
 Depending on your template, you'll either uncheck Show Category Navigation, or select Display: Hide.

 You may want to change the order in which products display in a Products Page.
 For example, you can place your best-selling items first.

 Open a Products Page.
 In the panel click and drag a product to move it into place.
-You can press and hold the Shift key to select multiple products simultaneously.
+You can press and hold Shift to select multiple products simultaneously.